How do I love thee, Icelandic language? Let me count the ways!

 Icelanders don’t go in for hyperbole and exaggeration.
 They tend to downplay things instead, especially housewives in years gone by.
 Hostesses would pile tables high with several sorts of baked goods and several litres of coffee to go with it, and then apologise for the humble offerings, especially the coffee.
-In effect, accepting 10 drops coffee, or even just one tear’s worth, would usually result in a huge mug filled to the brim with steaming hot coffee, strong enough to keep you awake for days.
-Interestingly Reykjavík has both a café called “10 drops” and a chain of cafés called “Coffee-tear”
+In effect, accepting 10 drops of coffee, or even just one tear’s worth would usually result in a huge mug filled to the brim with steaming hot coffee, strong enough to keep you awake for days.
+A favourite Reykjavík chain of cafés is called “Coffee-tear.”

 (Also, confusingly, you can also refer to something as “good coffee,” even if it isn’t coffee.
 For instance, a band or a movie can be “good coffee”.)